"Tondos" is a series (in progress) of large lightboxes featuring digital collages.

 This complex and multilayered syncretism ultimately attempts to generate a new iconography, which is of course not aiming to substitute traditional religions.
 Yet, it might represent a third way where sets of belief from different faiths and philosophies merge to provide the foundations and facets for the identity of truly global, open-minded individuals.
 For instance, Christian teachings could then live through and alongside Islamic ones, by means of Buddhism and ancient polytheistic religions as well as rationalist philosophies explaining the world through measurable sciences.

-Tondo I and Tondo II will be displayed as part of "The Mediterranean: A Sea of Conflicting Spiritualities", The APS Mdina Cathedral Contemporary Art Biennale, until January 2018.
+Tondo I and Tondo II were displayed as part of "The Mediterranean: A Sea of Conflicting Spiritualities", The APS Mdina Cathedral Contemporary Art Biennale, 2017/18 (Malta).